-For the MEPS Panel 13 sample, the NHIS responding households eligible for MEPS that contained Asians, families predicted to have an income under 200 percent of the poverty level (based on a statistical model), Hispanics, or Blacks were sampled with certainty.
-All remaining households were sampled at a rate of roughly 57 percent.
-For the MEPS Panel 14 sample, the "predicted to be poor" domain was dropped and only households with Asians were selected with certainty.
-Panel 14 households containing Hispanics but no Asians were sampled at a rate of about 87 percent while households containing no Asians or Hispanics but with at least one Black member were sampled at a rate of about 90 percent.
-All remaining Panel 14 households eligible for MEPS sampling were sampled at a rate of about 72 percent.
+For the MEPS Panel 14 sample, the NHIS responding households eligible for MEPS that contained Asians were sampled with certainty.
+Households containing Hispanics but no Asians were sampled at a rate of about 87 percent while households containing no Asians or Hispanics but with at least one Black member were sampled at a rate of about 90 percent.
+All remaining Panel 14 households eligible for MEPS sampling were sampled at a rate of roughly 72 percent.